 Fulvic Acid Gummies: What Manufacturers Need to Know

-When you think about gummy supplements, you probably imagine something sweet, chewy, and easy to formulate.
-Then fulvic acid walks into the room and changes everything.
-This ingredient has earned a loyal following for its unique molecular profile, but turning it into a stable, great-tasting gummy is one of the trickier challenges I've encountered in my years in supplement manufacturing.
-At KorNutra, we've spent months in the lab getting this right-not because it's trendy, but because it's genuinely hard to do well.
+Fulvic acid gummies?
+They're not your typical sweet, chewy supplement.
+This ingredient has a loyal following for its unique molecular profile, but turning it into a stable, great-tasting gummy is one of the trickier challenges we've tackled at KorNutra.
+We've spent months in the lab getting this right—not because it's trendy, but because it's genuinely hard.

 Why Fulvic Acid and Gummies Don't Naturally Get Along